 - Discuss concerns with the agency's designated safeguarding children advisor (able to offer advice and decide upon the necessity for a referral to LA children's social care).

-Professionals in all agencies should use their knowledge and agency resources to contact local children's social care or the police about their concerns directly and to complete the appropriate referral form, if there are urgent concerns.
+Practitioners in all agencies should be sufficiently knowledgeable and competent to contact local authority children's social care or the police about their concerns directly and to complete the appropriate referral form.

-There are additional duties for schools to safeguard and promote the welfare of children and young people (Keeping children safe in education: Statutory guidance for schools and colleges).
-In essence these require all school staff to have knowledge of the signs and symptoms of abuse and an understanding of the local early help and child protection arrangements.
+There are additional duties for schools to safeguard and promote the welfare of children and young people (Keeping Children Safe in Education: Statutory guidance for schools and colleges).
+In essence these require all school staff to have knowledge of the signs and indicators of abuse and an understanding of the local early help and child protection arrangements.

-Schools also have additional responsibilities in cases of suspected FGM, Peer on Peer abuse and children at risk of sexual exploitation.
+Schools also have additional responsibilities in cases of suspected Female Genital Mutilation, Peer on Peer abuse, and children at risk of exploitation.

-In such circumstances a formal referral to LA children's social care, the police or accident and emergency services (for any urgent medical treatment) must not be delayed by the need for consultation with management or the nominated safeguarding children adviser, or the completion of an assessment.
+In such circumstances a formal referral to LA children's social care, the police or accident and emergency services (for any urgent medical treatment) must not be delayed by the need for consultation with management or the designated safeguarding adviser, or the completion of an assessment.

-All professionals in agencies with contact with children and members of their families must make a referral to LA children's social care if there are signs that a child or an unborn baby:
+All practitioners working in agencies with contact with children and members of their families must make a referral to LA children's social care if there are signs that a child or an unborn baby: